Traps in the Kobold Tunnels

 Finish Up the Kobold Cave

-When you reach the top of the woodwork, turn west into some more caves and kill a few more Giant Spiders.
-A much larger group lurks further down the tunnels to the west, but you can bottleneck them in the tunnel so you should only have to face two at a time.
 Once all the spiders are dead, continue west and investigate a wooden cart at the top of a slope, a slope which leads to a rag-tag - yet effective - barricade.
-Nothing you can do about it yet, so loot a crate for some minor treasure, then succeed at a [Perception 17] check at the end of these caves to find a Taldan Warrior’s Dog Tag.
+Nothing you can do about it yet, so loot a crate for some minor treasure, disarm another trap [Perception 18] [Trickery 18] then succeed at a [Perception 17] check at the end of these caves to find a Taldan Warrior's Dog Tag.

 Finally, note the area transition south of the cart, which leads to the Old Sycamore Depths.
 This area transition correlates to an area transition in the southwestern corner of the Old Sycamore Depths.
 Something to keep in mind when exploring that area, but for now, it's time to leaves these caves, travel across the surface to the eponymous old sycamore tree and enter the Mite section of the caves, which is where the walkthrough will pick up.